Remember the time in PC gaming when factors such as polygon counts and textures were the next big thing?

 Believe it or not, a PC that could handle these 2 things used to be considered a PC from the future.
 However, these benchmarks were short-lived, and as gaming progressed in that era, these were pushed to their limits and were soon out of the game.

-As the technology progressed, developers started finding more ways to make games look better, and more photorealistic than they used to.
+As technology progressed, developers started finding more ways to make games look better and more photorealistic than they used to.